 These components work together to offer users a seamless access to data and a suite of services that can convert raw climate data into useful information, graphics and tables.

 PAVICS is led by Ouranos, a regional climatology research consortium, and CRIM, an informatics and software research institute, (both located in Montreal, Quebec, Canada) to provide climate scientists with a set of tools to acquire and analyze climate data.
-The project was funded by the CANARIE research software program.
+The project was initially funded by the CANARIE research software program, and has since benefited from contributions from the Open Geospatial Consortium, the Québec Ministry of Environment and Fight Against Climate Change, Environment and Climate Change Canada and the Canadian Foundation for Innovation.